 Improving Access to Historic Buildings

-Historic England’s guidelines on improving access to historic buildingsfor people with disabilities, explain how to make a range of positive changes to historic places, while at the same time working
+Historic England’s guidelines on improving access to historic buildings for people with disabilities, explain how to make a range of positive changes to historic places.
+Find out more at:

 Historic England’s Regional Offices

 3rd Floor, Canada House, 3 Chepstow Street, Manchester, M1 5FW